NAICNO/Jobanalyzer/README.md

 ### Users

-Users will currently come to Jobanalyzer via its command line interface (there is room here for a web interface or other GUI).
-The primary interface is via the low-level `sonalyze` tool.
-This tool can be hard to use effectively, but does serve many use cases as described elsewhere in the documentation.
+Users will currently come to Jobanalyzer via its web interface for job query and profiling, or will use it from the command line (the primary interface being the low-level `sonalyze` tool, which can be run remotely).
+These tools can be hard to use effectively, and need to be improved, but do serve many use cases as described elsewhere in the documentation.

 ## Setup

-Jobanalyzer is a collective of programs running on three systems: compute nodes run `sonar` and `sysinfo` to collect data; analysis nodes run `sonalyze`, `naicreport` and various other programs and scripts to produce reports; and web nodes run a web server serving HTML, JS, and data.
+Jobanalyzer is a collective of programs running on two groups of systems: compute nodes run `sonar` collect data; while analysis nodes run `sonalyze`, `naicreport` and various other programs and scripts to produce reports, as well as a web server serving HTML, JS, and data to remote clients.

+Sample data are collected within a "cluster" and the data for a cluster has to be located on a single analysis node, but beyond that there can be different analysis nodes for different clusters.

 See `production/README.md` for instructions about how to set everything up.